| The recently restored Bridgeport Depot museum is located along

 tax records, business charge account ledgers, War Between the States

+records, and much more.
 At Bridgeport, AL. the Chattanooga Division crosses the Tennessee

 River on two spans and connects with the Sequatchie Valley Branch.